Fernando Meligeni

-Fernando Ariel Meligeni (born April 12, 1971), nicknamed Fininho (diminutive form in Portuguese for thin), is a Brazilian former professional tennis player.
-He won 3 singles titles and reached the semi-finals of both the 1999 French Open and the 1996 Summer Olympics.
-He was well known because of his capacity of fighting at the court, taking matches to the limit (tiebreaks and five sets).
+Fernando Ariel Meligeni (born 12 April 1971), nicknamed Fininho (diminutive form in Portuguese for thin), is a Brazilian former professional tennis player.
+He won three singles (and 7 doubles) titles and reached the semifinals of both the 1999 French Open and the 1996 Summer Olympics.
+He was known for taking matches to the limit (tiebreaks and five sets).
 His favorite surface was clay.
-Meligeni is considered by critics one of the best tennis players to represent Brazil, in both singles and doubles.

 Personal life

-Meligeni was born in Buenos Aires, Argentina, but moved with his family to São Paulo, Brazil, when he was four years old.
+Meligeni was born in Buenos Aires, Argentina but moved with his family to São Paulo, Brazil, when he was four years old.
 He is of Italian descent.
-He has a younger sister, Paula, who also took up tennis but wound up only teaching the sport, and became the mother of two tennis players, Felipe and Carolina Meligeni Alves.
+He has a younger sister, Paula, the mother of two tennis players, Felipe and Carolina Meligeni Alves.
+He applied to get Brazilian citizenship as a teenager, and took him five years to complete the process.
 He is married to actress Carol Hubner, with whom he has two children.

 Tennis career

 Juniors

 As a junior, he won the traditional Orange Bowl in 1989, finishing No. 3 in the world junior rankings in the same year.